franchsli/whatsapp_clone_django/README.md

   - Combine related request views so the server calls reduce and do two jobs in the same response.
   - Reduce the HTMX responsability and use consumers.
   - Re think if consumers should create contacts.....
+  - Re think if the chat form should be updated with the 'load' event (HTMX).
 - Check what happens when contact user send a message and htmx.ajax runs anyway. or deletion in real time.
 (This has to be with the way the chat  and it's message are displayed)
 - When a user is creating a new chat and selects more than a contact,